Available 24X7 Call For Free Consultation (281) 587-1111

 Fatal accidents happen often in Texas, leading to thousands of deaths each year for various reasons.
 Here are some key statistics:

 Car AccidentsIn 2023, according to the Texas DOT, 4,283 lives were lost due to motor vehicle accidents in Texas, demonstrating the state’s serious road safety issues.
-Houston accounted for 290 of those fatal accidents, while Harris County had 323.
+Houston was responsible for 290 of those fatal accidents, while Harris County accounted for 323.

 Other Fatalities- Besides car and workplace accidents, many Texans also die from medical errors, unsafe conditions, and other causes.